Guidance on licensing, labelling, packaging, chemical safety when importing drinks.

 For information on food flavourings, sweeteners, food colourings and preservatives, please contact our Food Additives team.

-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please contact the Organic Imports team through DEFRA's website.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third countries, please contact the Organic Imports team through DEFRA's website.

 For information on organic regulation and standards, (including labelling) within the UK please contact the Organic Strategy through DEFRA's website.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK legislation that has been fully implemented in GB.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging please contact the Food Contact Materials team by email.